StephenTemp/Visual-Geolocation/README.md

 5. *Clustered Local-Classification*: Similar to the above approach, we instead label each image with respect to a K-means clustering of the training instances.

 ### 2. RELATED WORK
 Early work in Photo Geolocation compared query images (or relevant computed features of query images) to those of an accompanying dataset, where the breadth of the problem was in developing successful distance functions [1,7].
-While promising, these methods necessitate the continu- ous maintenance of comparison datasets, and the Nearest-Neighbor approach itself suffers from significant computational burden during test-time.
+While promising, these methods necessitate the continuous maintenance of comparison datasets, and the Nearest-Neighbor approach itself suffers from significant computational burden during test-time.
 It is for these reasons—alongside significant performance improvements—that convolutional neural networks have proved promising tools in visual geolocation tasks.

-PlaNETwas the first global-scale CNN developed which surpassed the state of the art benchmarks previously held by IM2GPS, a comparatively complex Nearest-Neighbors model.
+_PlaNET_ was the first global-scale CNN developed which surpassed the state of the art benchmarks previously held by IM2GPS, a comparatively complex Nearest-Neighbors model.
 Its inventors divided the world map into a number of disjoint cells, spanning most of the world’s surface, and labeled training images accordingly to establish a classification setting [6].
 There are a number of advantages to this: First, performing regression on coordinates widens the solution space, particularly troublesome since not all coordinate positions are represented (nor should they since not all positions may be relevant).
 Second, a classification context enables anadjustable degree of granularityto our predictions; by increasing or decreasing the number of partitions in a space, we essentially scale the ambition of our predictions.

-Following success, researchers expanded uponPlaNETby incorporating apriori knowledge;
-specifically, extracting thescene contentof the image (i.eindoors, outdoors, urban, natural, etc.) to consider before classification—thus learning unique features for each class [4].
-Despite their differences, however, bothPlaNETand its hierarchical successor are built on top of Google’s Inceptionarchitecture [4,6].Inceptionwas built as a workaround to the depth-parameter trade-off common to neural networks: by increasing the depth and width of a network, we can improve performance but only at heightened computational stress and risk of over-fitting.
-The authors identify theInception nodeas its central innovation; it works, mainly, by allowing a network to weight different filtersizesduring training by concatenating the feature outputs of multiple kernel sizes, largely escaping explosive computational overhead [5].
+Following success, researchers expanded upon _PlaNET_ by incorporating apriori knowledge; specifically, extracting thescene contentof the image (i.e indoors, outdoors, urban, natural, etc.) to consider before classification—thus learning unique features for each class [4].
+Despite their differences, however, both _PlaNET_ and its hierarchical successor are built on top of Google’s _Inception_ architecture [4,6]. _Inception_ was built as a workaround to the depth-parameter trade-off common to neural networks: by increasing the depth and width of a network, we can improve performance but only at heightened computational stress and risk of over-fitting.
+The authors identify theInception nodeas its central innovation; it works, mainly, by allowing a network to weight different filter sizes during training by concatenating the feature outputs of multiple kernel sizes, largely escaping explosive computational overhead [5].

 ![Three Perspective Images From Single Point in Space](./figures/fig_1.png)
 ```